valinet/valinet.github.io/_posts/2021-01-14-Get-better-NTFS-support-on-Raspberry-Pi.markdown

 # rmmod ntfs3
 ```

 P.P.P.S.
-Of course, the script is universal, it works on any distro and you can simply delete the part that patches out the readahead support of your kernel is 5.8+.
+Of course, the script is universal, it works on any distro and you can simply delete the part that patches out the readahead support if your kernel is 5.8+.